-MOOCs (Massive Open Online Courses) as they exist today are really quite new—most date their official emergence as 2012.
-The concept is simple: a trusted college or university shares—for free or very low cost—the content of their top courses taught by top professors to anyone with a desire to learn!
+The concept of a MOOC is simple: a trusted college or university shares—for free or very low cost—the content of their top courses taught by top professors to anyone with a desire to learn!
 It’s a little bit like visiting the public library, but instead of checking out a book, you can register for a World Literature course by Harvard, Quantum Physics through MIT, or Music Theory 101 at Julliard.

 Most MOOCs offer the option of upgrading to a certificate, but since the certificate isn’t for college credit, we’ll leave that option off the table.
+There are some other college credit options which we’ll discuss in a minute.
 The free or very low-cost option places the accountability with the student—in other words, you’ll listen to lectures and do the reading, but you won’t be graded on the homework.
 The up-side is you can try your hand at any subject and simply drop out if it’s not for you.
 No harm, no foul, no permanent record.
 It’s exactly like the public library, where the motivated student can devour any and everything that catches their interest without expectation.

-MOOCs are a fantastic homeschool tool because the student is still enrolled at home, takes the course in the home, is supervised by the parent, and the parent awards the high school credit.
-In the majority of cases, the parent doesn’t have to do any grading, but they have full control over the extent that their teen completes the work.
+MOOCs are a fantastic homeschool curriculum option because the student is taking a college class at home supervised by the parent, and the parent awards the high school credit in the amount they deem appropriate.
+In the majority of cases, the parent doesn’t have to do any grading, and they have full control over the extent that their teen completes the work.
 Perhaps the parent wants to assign additional homework, but in other cases, the parent allows the teen just to follow the course independently.
 There really are no “rules” here!
-In addition, the majority of courses are college-level courses, so if your teen has a passion or talent to go beyond their high school curriculum, they can do so through a MOOC.
+If you want to enhance the experience, you may choose to purchase the upgraded certificate option (if available) but these classes are more for a motivated student than one that needs close monitoring and external feedback.

-Here’s an example of one 12th grader’s schedule complied totally of free courses taken through edX.
+Here’s an example of one 12th grader’s schedule comprised totally of courses taken through edX.

 - Science: Human Anatomy (University of Michigan)